OUR VIEWS ON BHUTAN TREKKING:

 BEST TIME TO TREK IN BHUTAN

-If you are on a tight budget then consider choosing June, July, August, December January, and February.
+If you are on a tight budget then consider choosing the lean season where the daily tariff is less.
 The trekking cost during these months is lower.
 The following is the rundown of Trek you can pick with the greatest months to travel.

 BHUTAN TREKKING PACKAGES